 TED Talk: Admitting failure in international aid programs

-Giving to charities that claim to help starving children demands cautious consideration.
-Mismanagement, lack of transparency, and fraud can undermine the impact of our donations.
-To ensure effectiveness, choose reputable organizations like the Church of the Nazarene, which provides sustainable solutions beyond free food, including agricultural education and balanced nutrition.
-The Church of the Nazarene's commitment to changing conditions that perpetuate poverty, firsthand knowledge, and accountability inspires confidence in making a positive impact.
-By supporting trusted institutions like one's own denomination, we can address the root causes of hunger, be diligent stewards of resources, and provide the hope of a better future for hungry children and their families.
+Giving to charities that claim to help starving children can be risky.
+Mismanagement, lack of accountability and transparency, and outright fraud can mean you have thrown your money away.
+To ensure your dollars do what you want them to do, do not respond to something you see on television or to advertiosing you get in the mail.
+Instead, choose a reputable organization like the Church of the Nazarene.
+Make sure you are giving to organizations that provide sustainable solutions beyond free food, including agricultural education and balanced nutrition.
+The Church of the Nazarene's commitment to changing conditions that perpetuate poverty, firsthand knowledge, and accountability means you can give with the confidence that your gift is truly making a positive impact.
+By supporting trusted institutions like our own denomination, we can address the root causes of hunger, be diligent stewards of resources, and provide the hope of a better future for hungry children and their families.

 -- Howard Culbertson.